vlunaklick/library_ls/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

 > In this project I recreated a kind of "Library".
 You can add the book you want, and also toogle it if you alredy read one book.
-It functions with local storage, so your things are going to stay in the browser after you close it.
+It works with local storage, so your things are going to stay in the browser after you close it.

 ### ✨ [Live View](https://vlunaklick.github.io/library_ls/)